ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Send Parameters {#send-params}

-\[MICHAEL: Here, things get really messy (even after I cleaned them up a bit).
-First, I see no need to have app intents defined both per-connection (in an earlier section) AND per-content.
-If they really make sense per-content, they should be defined here and not in the other section.
-However, some of the ones here VERY obviously don't fit a single piece of content: stream bitrate sent / stream bitrate received.
-This is about a number that, by nature, is a longer term average.
-Sure, an application may want to change it whenever, and it can
---- but that doesn't make it something that really relates to a single piece of content.
-These two make so little sense here that I decided to remove them for you.
-For the others, please make up your mind where they fit / what they relate to.
-Second, whatever will remain doesn't need its own "app intents" heading: it will only relate to content, genuinely making it a "content property".
-I leave the heading in there now just so the app intents stuff stands out a bit more, but when you're done removing things, please remove this heading and make what's left a part of the Content Properties.]
-\[PHILS: Cleanup done.
-From my perspective, there are Parameters (including Intents), that belong in both categories.
-Besides those that are useful for per-connection and per-content path-selection (I removed those for v1), there remain two dual-use properties: "Send Bitrate" (path selection in connection / shaping and de-bursting in ) and "Timeliness" (path selection and DSCP default in connection / buffering and DSCP per content) --- in both cases, I don't see how to achieve the functionality when having them only in one of the places.]
-\[MICHAEL: Thanks for cleaning.
-I think whatever makes sense per-content can be placed there and only there.
-If you then want to make them per-connection, this is a minor implementation detail: an implementation could simply use the same data structure to always hand over upon sending, so if you want to change this once and keep it the same for all subsequent calls, you just change the data structure once.
-I don't think this implementation detail warrants the extra document length of having these in both places for us (and if you want to hint at this possibility, it's just one sentence to add).]

 \[EDNOTE: do this in the API sketch first, then port changes back up here.]
 The Send action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.